 - The strength or force that something has when it is moving. : the strength or force that allows something to continue or to grow stronger or faster as time passes.

-Emotional momentum is simply using positive emotions to continue moving forward:
+Emotional momentum is using positive emotions to continue moving things forward and for connection to grow stronger or faster as time passes:

 This is more than using validation or reassurance or eliciting an emotional response, but about intensifying emotional involvement and holding your ex’s attention long enough for him/her to begin looking forward to your texts or calls, and even start initiating contact just because it feels good to hear from you, and talk to you.

-The more of your ex’s attention you hold, the more his/her emotional investment.
+The more of your ex’s attention you hold, the more their emotional investment.

 With emotional momentum, you can build conversations that feel more natural and that encourage more sharing and emotional bonding between you and ex.